-Knowing the EuroMillions rules before you play is advisable, as it ensures the process of purchasing your tickets runs smoothly and you don't miss out on any prizes you are due.
-Take a look at the guidelines for playing the game and the method of claiming awards in each of the different participating EuroMillions nations.
+It is important to know the EuroMillions rules before you play.
+This will ensure the process of purchasing your tickets runs smoothly and you don't miss out on any prizes you are due.
+It eliminates confusion or uncertainty and allows you to enjoy the lottery fully.
+Take a look at the main guidelines for playing the game below.

 For more details on buying EuroMillions tickets, visit the How to Play page.

 EuroMillions is run jointly by the national lotteries of nine participating countries, so some of the procedures are different depending on where you play.

 However, the national lotteries govern the game together so the key rules are the same everywhere.
 Here are some of the main do’s and don’ts for EuroMillions,

 - Players must select five main numbers between 1 and 50, followed by two additional Lucky Star numbers between 1 and 12.

 - All players must be aged 18 or over, regardless of which country EuroMillions is played from.
 This law is standard across all participating countries and it is your responsibility to ensure you are legally eligible to purchase tickets and claim prizes.

 - It is also your responsibility to check the accuracy of your entry.
 The lottery operator will not accept liability for any losses that occur due to errors that have been made when filling out the playslip.

 - Simply by playing EuroMillions, players are entered into the supplementary games, UK Millionaire Maker and the occasional Europe-wide raffle, European Millionaire Maker.

 Your eligibility to play EuroMillions is based on your age, rather than your nationality.
 The rules for foreigners are exactly the same as the regulations for citizens of a participating country.
 Go to the Playing Abroad page for more information about taking part in other countries.